 - A doctor can provide more specific information about your TBI prognosis (after examining your condition and medical records).

 - Improvements in diagnosing and treating TBIs over recent years have led to improved life expectancies for TBI survivors.
-Over the last decade alone, life expectancies for TBI survivors has increased by about 2.5 years.3
+Over the last decade alone, life expectancies for TBI survivors have increased by about 2.5 years.3

 What Is the Quality of Life for TBI Survivors?

 TBI survivors’ quality of life will also depend on a number of factors.
-In addition to those listed above (for life expectancies), other factors that can impact quality of life can include:
+In addition to those listed above (for life expectancies), other factors that can impact the quality of life can include: